postgrespro/pg_probackup/Documentation.md

     --restore-command=cmdline
 Set the [restore_command](https://www.postgresql.org/docs/current/archive-recovery-settings.html#RESTORE-COMMAND) parameter to specified command.
 Example: `--restore-command='cp /mnt/server/archivedir/%f "%p"'`

+    --force
+Allows to ignore the invalid status of the backup.
+You can use this flag if you for some reason have the necessity to restore PostgreSQL cluster from corrupted or invalid backup.
+Use with caution.

 Additionally [Recovery Target Options](#recovery-target-options), [Remote Mode Options](#remote-mode-options), [Remote WAL Archive Options](#remote-wal-archive-options), [Logging Options](#logging-options), [Partial Restore](#partial-restore) and [Common Options](#common-options) can be used.